Quasi-periodicity in relative quasi-periodic tori: Proof of the theorems

 \acapon { {\bf Acknowledgements. } This work is part of the research project CPDR129597 {\it Symmetries and integrability of nonholonomic mechanical systems} of the University of Padova.
-The authors wish to thank Nicola Sansonetto for many useful conversations on these topics.
-LGN would like to thank the Mathematics Department of the University of Padova for its hospitality in the occasion of several visits, during which part of this work was done.
+The authors wish to thank in a special way one of the anonymous referees, whose very competent, pertinent, stimulating comments have significantly improved the article, motivating, in particular, the formulation of Theorem 3.
+The authors thank Nicola Sansonetto, who contributed to a preliminary stage of this work, \`Angel Jorba and James Montaldi for useful conversations on these topics, and an anonymous member of the Editorial Board for her/his preliminary comments on the article.
+LGN would like to thank the Mathematics Department of the University of Padova for its hospitality in the occasion of several visits, during which part of this work was done and acknowledges the support received from the project PAPIIT IA103815.
+AG acknowledges the support of ``Progetto Giovani GNFM 2015". }